gbmcarlos/php-runtime/README.md

 - `aws_request_id` – The identifier of the invocation request.
 - `log_group_name` – The log group for the function.
 - `log_stream_name` – The log stream for the function instance.

+## About Lambda and Docker

+### Without Docker support

+To implement a custom Lambda Runtime, Lambda previously required the developer to provide the Runtime Interface Client (RIC) as a script packaged in the function's source code or in one of the function layers.
+These script was then executed inside Lambda's own runtime environment.

+When developing and testing locally, the developer needed to copy the source code and layers manually into a Docker image of AWS, which essentially simulated the Lambda environment.

+### With Docker support

+With the new support for Lambda functions packaged as Docker containers, Lambda doesn't execute the RIC directly, but instead runs a container with the developer's Docker image.

+This means that the RIC, and the Runtime API are in separate environments.
+Specifically, when testing the RIC in a local environment, the Runtime API doesn't exist at all.

+### Runtime Interface Emulator

+With the RIC and the Runtime API being separate, the native execution environments (NodeJS, Python, Java, etc.), include a Runtime Interface Emulator (RIE).
+The RIE is a small application that simulates the Lambda API environment.

+When the RIE is packaged inside the Runtime Docker image, the entrypoint of the Docker container needs to be a small script that will decide whether to use the emulator or not.
+If the environment variable `AWS_LAMBDA_RUNTIME_API` is present, it means that the container is being executed in a real Lambda environment (and therefore there is a Runtime API).
+If that environment variable is not present, the RIE needs to be executed.

+When the RIE is executed, it will spin up a simulated Lambda API, and run the RIC (which will wait for invocation events).
+The RIE will then transform any requests to port 8080 to invocation events that the RIC can consume.